Lead/Worker Multi-Model Setup

 Ensure you have added the LLMs to Goose

-The only required setting is:
+The only required configuration is setting the GOOSE_LEAD_MODEL

 export GOOSE_LEAD_MODEL="gpt-4o"